Check the college website, frederick.edu, for the most up-to-date student policies and procedures.

 - Request for Withdrawal After the Deadline Due to Extenuating Circumstances

 Students with extenuating medical/emergency/military circumstances which prevent them from withdrawing before the published deadline or that arise after the last day to withdraw and prevent them from being able to successfully complete a class may request a retroactive withdrawal.
-Students who wish to request a retroactive withdrawal for extenuating circumstances should follow the procedure outlined in the Student Withdrawal Policy and Procedures.
+Students who wish to request a retroactive withdrawal for extenuating circumstances should follow the procedure outlined in the Student Absence and Withdrawal Policy and Procedures.

 - Academic Standing Review